kimdurante/gis-workshop-waml-template/content/acquisitions.md

 ## Acquisitions Workflow

-SUL acquires geospatial data from a number of sources, including commercial vendors, public data providers, researchers, and special projects (ex. cooperative cataloging partnerships).
-Data often are acquired as collections - meaning they contain multiple layers relating a similar theme, place, and/or event.
-During the acquisitions process, it is important to understand clearly what access and use restrictions apply to the collection before downloading and distributing data.
-This may require consultation with the data provider or reading through legal documentation on websites.
+SUL acquires geospatial data from a number of sources, including commercial vendors, public data providers, researchers, and special projects.
+Data are usually acquired as 'collections,' meaning there are multiple data files relating a similar themes, places, events, etc. It is important to ascertain any copyright, access, and usage restrictions associated with the to the collection before downloading and distributing data.
+This may require consultation with the data provider or reading through website disclaimers/other documentation.

-## Assessment
+## Collection Assessment

-Load all data into a folder named for the collection.
+Move all data into a folder named for the collection.
 Survey the collection to check for things such as:

 * total number of layers
 * data types/formats
 * file sizes
-* supplemental files (codebooks or csv/text/PDF/html documents containing metadata and other information)
+* supplemental files (codebooks, metadata, README, etc.)

-It may be necessary to examine files in a GIS.
+In some cases it will be necessary to examine files in a GIS to understand the collection contents.

 Consider:
 * What features do the data contain (population statistics, boundaries, geolocated imagery, etc.)?